nextstrain/nextclade/docs/dev/developer-guide.md

     </details>

-    You might also have to install a particular version of `wasm-bindgen-cli` (if you get an error during `yarn wasm-prod`):
+    You might also have to install a particular version of `wasm-bindgen-cli` (if you get an error during `bun wasm-prod`):

     ```bash
     cargo install wasm-bindgen-cli@0.2.93 --locked